 Modern Game Chickens originate in Great Britain.
 They came about thanks to the ban on cockfighting in 1849 because Game Fowl breeders started showing their birds in competitions instead.
-As the years went by, the show scene made certain characteristics more desirable: taller birds and hard feathering for example that were required if an exhibitor were to win one of the top prizes.
-By about 1870 they were being called ‘Exhibition Game’ and they were at an intermediate stage, about half way between their original height and their height we see today.
+As the years went by, the show scene made certain characteristics more desirable: taller birds and hard feathering were required if an exhibitor were to win one of the top prizes.
+By about 1870, they were being called ‘Exhibition Game’, and they were at an intermediate stage, about halfway between their original height and the height we see today.

-By 1910, they were being called Modern Game and were tall and sleek with hard feathering, much like the bird we see today.
-A Modern Game Club had been formed and some birds were exchanging hands for large sums of money.
+By 1910, they were called Modern Game and were tall and sleek with hard feathering, much like today’s bird.
+A Modern Game Club had been formed, and some birds were exchanging hands for large sums of money.

 During the First World War, (large) Modern Game declined in popularity.
-Since they were purely an exhibition breed that were fetching high prices, newcomers could not afford them and they were not productive, laying few eggs.
+Since they were purely an exhibition breed that was fetching high prices, newcomers could not afford them, and they were not productive, laying few eggs.
 They would have cost breeders a lot to keep at a time of food shortages and hardship.

-By the time of the Second World War, Modern Game were in very few hands and believed to have been extinct even though many had been exported to Europe and America.
-It was thanks to a German breeder Paul Hohmann who received some hatching eggs from America in the 1960’s and started breeding in numbers and recreating many of the colour varieties we have in Europe today.
+By the time of the Second World War, Modern Game chickens were in very few hands and believed to have been extinct even though many had been exported to Europe and America.
+Thanks to a German breeder Paul Hohmann who received some hatching eggs from America in the 1960s and started breeding in numbers and recreating many of the colour varieties we have in Europe today.

 Modern Game Bantams

-In addition to the Modern Game club, a large number of smaller clubs appeared in Britain, catering for some of the colour varieties such as Brown-Red and the Pile.
-At the outbreak of the Second World War, these clubs like many others suspended their activities and never reopened their doors but were replaced by The Modern Game Bantam Club in 1948 which later became The Modern Game Club covering both large and bantam sizes.
-Today Modern Game bantams still remain a favourite and are far more popular than the large size.
+In addition to the Modern Game club, many smaller clubs appeared in Britain, catering for some of the colour varieties such as Brown-Red and the Pile.
+At the Second World War outbreak, these clubs, like many others, suspended their activities and never reopened their doors but were replaced by The Modern Game Bantam Club in 1948, which later became The Modern Game Club covering both large and bantam sizes.
+Today Modern Game bantams remain a favourite and are far more popular than the large size.

 General tips for Modern Game

-Modern Game are slow to mature and not terribly hardy so adequate shelter is needed during colder weather.
+Modern Game are slow to mature and not terribly hardy, so adequate shelter is needed during colder weather.
 Most breeders keep them in large sheds / indoor runs over the winter months.
-They are well suited to neat and tidy gardens because they are a breed that won’t scratch flower beds as much as others, especially the bantams.
+They are well suited to neat gardens because they won’t scratch flower beds like others, especially the bantams.

 The following books are available.
 Links take you to the Amazon or other sellers’ pages for the books.